 - Press the crumb mixture into the bottom and sides of a 9 inch pie plate.
 Press firmly so crust holds together.
 Place pie crust in the freezer while making the filling.

 - Beat together the cream cheese, sugar, pumpkin and pumpkin pie spice.
 Continue to beat until mixture is smooth and no pieces of cream cheese remain.

 - Gently stir in approximately 2 cups of whipped topping (this is about 2/3 of the container) until combined.
-Spoon filling into the chilled pie crust and smooth down.
+Spoon filling into the chilled pie crust and smooth down with an offset spatula.